- Home

 With the number of self-employed borrowers on the rise, the increasing demand for low-doc home loans means there are a lot more options available for non-traditional borrowers.
 With low-doc home loans now available from all sorts of lenders, it’s important to compare your options and find the best low-doc home loan for you.

-As self-employed borrowers generally don’t look as solid on paper as more traditional employees with pay slips, banks and lenders offering low-doc home loans will often insist borrowers pay a larger deposit, and some low-doc home loans may have higher interest rates than traditional financial products.
+As self-employed borrowers generally don’t look as solid on paper as more traditional employees with pay slips, banks and lenders will often insist borrowers pay a larger deposit for low-doc loans, and some low-doc home loans may have higher interest rates than traditional financial products.
 Having an excellent credit history can also help to maximise your available options.

 What do I need to apply for a low-doc home loan?

-While each low-doc home loan lender will have their own rules and conditions, some of the documents that self-employed borrowers may be required to provide include:
+While each low-doc home loan lender will have their own terms and conditions, some of the documents that self-employed borrowers may need to provide include:

 Refinancing with a low-doc home loan is possible, though the process may be more complex than refinancing a full doc home loan.